 Universities: Check with your college to see what opportunities are available to you for volunteering abroad.
 Many colleges have places where they can send students who want to see and help the world for several months to a year.

 When volunteering abroad it is important to remember that your purpose is to be a beneficial volunteer.
 If you are only volunteering to travel, and have no desire for the mission behind the work that you are doing, then it is not a good idea.
 You will likely be working hard and maybe long hours—make sure you can handle these pressures.

 Working abroad is a great way to travel the world.
 There are many options if you are flexible and willing to try new things.
 For example, I have run into a variety of hostel workers and hosts who are working for a month or two at the hostel in exchange for a free place to stay and a bit of spending money.

 Another great option is to check out WWOOFing.
 WWOOF.org is a website that lists farms around the world that will be willing to house and feed you in exchange for about 20 hours of work a week.
 This is a great way to subsidize your travels.

 Finally, especially if you have a college degree (and in some places, even if you don't), you can make a handsome amount of spending money teaching or tutoring English.
-People around the world are looking for a leg up by becoming fluent in English—if you are one of the privileged people who area are born in a native English speaking nation, you can use your skills to teach around the world for anywhere from $200-$2000/month.
+People around the world are looking for a leg up by becoming fluent in English—if you are one of the privileged people who were born in a native English-speaking nation, you can use your skills to teach around the world for anywhere from $200 to $2000/month.

 Many sailboat and yacht owners need crews to help them manage their ships while at sea.
 If you are willing to spend several weeks living in cramped quarters with an elderly couple you may be able to get nearly your entire trip paid for!